eivtho/annotateonline-input-converters/README.md

 *please note*: conversion to coco dataset format for keypoint detection task is only supported for projects of type 'vector' in annotate.online.
 Furthermore each template should fully describe an object.

-**Note**: You should have all your images their coresponing `objects.json` files in one folder as well as the `classes.json` file in the same folder.
+**Note**: You should have all your images their corresponding `objects.json` files in one folder as well as the `classes.json` file in the same folder.